 They need to use deep learning to really understand math concepts.
 Not just those they get on the homework

 but the whole variety, including special cases and challenging cases.
 Instead of simply completing homework for the grade, they need to use homework to actually learn.

 Then, they need to expand on the homework, to tackle the concepts that are most challenging for them.
 They also need to strengthen their fundamentals, for success and confidence in their current and future math classes.
 And math fundamentals are, unfortunately, also not included in the homework.

-Doing well on homework and struggling with tests makes your child lose their confidence more and more.
+Doing well on homework and struggling with tests makes many children lose their confidence very quickly.
 Putting in the effort with no results, over and over again, makes them very frustrated and discouraged.

 Your child already struggles with independent solving, along with (likely) fundamental math concepts, and losing even more confidence is only adding to the problem.